jollyboss123/hermes/README.md

-# j-redis
+# hermes

-j-redis is a naive Java implementation of a Redis server that can be connected to using the Jedis client.
+hermes is a naive Java implementation of a Redis server that can be connected to using the Jedis client.

 ## Installation and Setup